 Students may apply for an award from the Seear Fund for travel in relation to their dissertation research, up to a maximum of £500.
 Please provide a full cost breakdown when applying.

-Students may apply for an award from the Milgate Fund, which supports the academic and educational activities of undergraduate and postgraduate students reading Economics.
+Students may apply for an award from the Milgate Fund, which provides small grants to support the academic and educational activities of (normally) undergraduate students reading Economics.

 Undergraduates have access to the Queens' Undergraduate Engineering Learning Fund (QUELF).
 No application form is required, the Director of Studies in Engineering will advise how to go about making a claim.
 Undergraduates and postgraduates may apply for a Spearing Travel Grant, to promote technical and industrial visits abroad which are not part of normal coursework.
 Preference is given to students studying one of the branches of Engineering.
 Applications should be made using the standard travel grant application form.

-Students may apply for an award from the Patterson Fund, which supports the academic and educational activities of students reading English.
+Students may apply for an award from the Patterson Fund, which provides small grants to support the academic and educational activities of students reading English.

 Undergraduates and postgraduates may apply for an award from the Geography Fund, which supports the academic activities of all Geography students at the College.
 They may also apply for a Pomfret-Pearson Award for Geography Dissertations, to help with expenses incurred for any aspect of students' dissertation work.

-Undergraduates and postgraduates may apply for an award from the Paul Barber Fund, which supports the academic and educational activities of students reading Mathematics.
+Undergraduates and postgraduates may apply for an award from the Paul Barber Fund, which supports the academic and educational activities of students reading Mathematics, including support of the Mathematics Society.

 Medicine and Veterinary Medicine